AdelMahjoub/template-driven-express-starter-pack/routes/readme.txt

-Add express app routes in this folder
+Add routes in this folder